KhaledBadranDev/simple_game_without_GUI_java/README.md

 # simple_game_without_GUI_java

-This is a very simple gman made with java.<br>
+This is a very simple game made with java.<br>
 This Game can be run in the command line.<br>

 This game is a good practice for the intermediate level<br>